Mo-F/Mo-F/Research/index.md

 - Hybrid approaches for the scalable verification of multicore real-time systems.
 See JSA 2023 and COMPSAC 2024.

 - Runtime monitoring of real-time systems.
-See MEMOCODE 2020, FORMATS 2024 (best paper award) and ECOOP 2025.
+See MEMOCODE 2020, FORMATS 2024 (best paper award) and ECOOP 2025 (distinguished paper award).

 - Safe AI-enabled CPS.
-See HSCC 2025.
+See HSCC 2025 (best reproducibility award).

 Recently, I took some interest in computing education research.
 See Koli Calling 2023.